 Engage attendees by assigning talking points.
-If each participant is given a point to explain during the web meeting they will feel more involved and naturally prepare for the meeting if they know they have to speak.
+If each Guest is given a point to explain during the web meeting they will feel more involved and naturally prepare for the meeting if they know they have to speak.

 You should always send a follow-up email to all attendees, also including those who couldn’t attend.
 The email should summarise the key takeaways and any pending tasks so there is a clear direction of where to go from there.
-If some follow-up actions are to be done you need to clearly assign them to each participant with the deadline against it.
+If some follow-up actions are to be done you need to clearly assign them to each Guest with the deadline against it.

 Finally, save your work: all notes, chats, whiteboard… you don’t want to lose your precious data and the thinking behind it.
 It’s therefore important when you are selecting a web meeting provider to ensure it offers you a recording option to keep a trace of your work.

 So in your next web meeting, make sure it’s effective by doing your due diligence before, during and after your meeting!

 Presenting to a larger audience?
 To learn the difference between a web meeting and a webinar, click here.